anna-alemany/transcriptomics/mapandgo/starmap/README.md

-Map transcriptome data with star.
+# Map transcriptome data with star.
-Get a table of unspliced and spliced transcripts.
+We start from fastq files and end up with a table of unspliced and spliced transcripts per gene.

 Let's assume we start with the following fastq files: